 Key Features of Qualified Retirement Plans

-One of the primary benefits of a qualified retirement plan is that it allows you to save for retirement on a tax-deferred basis.
-This means that the money you contribute to the plan is not subject to income tax in the year you make the contribution.
+One of the primary benefits of an employer-sponsored plan is that it allows you to save for retirement on either a tax-deferred or tax-free basis.
+Money that’s contributed on a tax-deferred basis is not subject to income tax in the year that it is saved.
 Instead, the money grows tax-deferred until you withdraw it from the plan in retirement.
+A traditional 401(k) is an example of a tax-deferred retirement account.

-Thirdly, the IRS-mandated contribution limits are adjusted periodically for inflation.
+The IRS-mandated contribution limits for qualified plans are adjusted periodically for inflation.

 Types of Qualified Retirement Plans